Admer456/halflife-adm/README.md

 [![CI/CD](https://github.com/Admer456/halflife-adm/actions/workflows/ci-cd.yml/badge.svg?branch=master)](https://github.com/Admer456/halflife-adm/actions/workflows/ci-cd.yml)

 Half-Life mod base with (soon) cool features for modders.
 It's gonna be under construction for a while.
 Seriously.
 Check back in 2024 or something.
+For more info, you can contact me on Discord (either on TWHL Discord or [my own server](https://discord.gg/tneyeuhgxH)), or here, or wherever.
+Roadmap coming soon.

 Based on [Half-Life Unified SDK](https://github.com/SamVanheer/halflife-unified-sdk).